 Adversity can build you up, or tear you down.
 It depends on your lens and your choices that follow the setbacks, trials, and unfortunate events that you face.

-I received a review copy of The Gift of Adversity: The Unexpected Benefits of Life’s Difficulties, Setbacks, and Imperfections, by Norman E. Rosenthal, M.D.
-I agreed to write a review of the book, if I found it useful for readers of Sources of Insight.
+The Gift of Adversity: The Unexpected Benefits of Life’s Difficulties, Setbacks, and Imperfections, by Norman E. Rosenthal, M.D. is a powerful book about making the most of adversity.

 With that in mind, let’s dive into The Gift of Adversity …